solidDoWant/infra-mk2/hardware/README.md

 This host only contains one drive, a SATA-III SSD, for boot.
 SAS expander and RAID cache have been removed to reduce power consumption and failure points.

 ### k8s-host-01.echozulu.local
-This host boots off the NVMe drive in M.2 slot 2.
-The additional HDDs are passed through to the OS for < TODO purpose >
+This host boots off the 512 GB NVMe drive in M.2 slot 2.
+The additional HDDs are passed through to the OS for < TODO purpose >.

+The enterprise-grade PCIe SSD is used by Ceph for read/write acceleration.
+The additional 2TB NVMe SSD is managed by the host for storage shared over the network.

 ### k8s-host-02.echozulu.local
-Because the host does not support boot fron NVMe, this host boots off the USB flash drive, which in turn loads the OS from the NVMe drive.
+Because the host does not support boot fron NVMe, this host boots off the USB flash drive, which in turn loads the OS from the 512 GB NVMe drive.

 The enterprise-grade PCIe SSD is used by Ceph for read/write acceleration.
-The additional drives are manged by the host for storage shared over the network.
+The additional 2TB NVMe SSD is managed by the host for storage shared over the network.

 Attached to the host for additional storage is a NetApp DS4246 diskshelf.
 The shelf is attached via DAC cables to a HBA.

+### ~~k8s-host-03.echozulu.local~~
+This host has now been decommissioned.

+Because the host does not support boot fron NVMe, this host boots off the USB flash drive, which in turn loads the OS from the 512 GB NVMe drive.

-### k8s-host-03.echozulu.local
+### k8s-host-04.echozulu.local
-Because the host does not support boot fron NVMe, this host boots off the USB flash drive, which in turn loads the OS from the NVMe drive.
+Because the host does not support boot fron NVMe, this host boots off the USB flash drive, which in turn loads the OS from the 1TB NVMe drive.

 The enterprise-grade PCIe SSD is used by Ceph for read/write acceleration.
-The additional drives are manged by the host for storage shared over the network.
-The additional drives are passed through to the OS via single drive RAID groups.
+The additional 2TB NVMe SSD is managed by the host for storage shared over the network.

 ### Hardware
 * Disk shelf: